google/oss-fuzz-gen/scripts/run-new-oss-fuzz-project/README.md

-# Run OSS-Fuzz-gen on a new OSS-Fuzz project
+# Run LogicFuzz on a new OSS-Fuzz project

-This folder contains logic for running OSS-Fuzz-gen on a new OSS-Fuzz project.
+This folder contains logic for running LogicFuzz on a new OSS-Fuzz project.
 A new OSS-Fuzz project in this case means a project where you have developed a proper OSS-Fuzz project that works locally, but the project is not part of upstream OSS-Fuzz.